torch/torch.github.io/blog/_posts/2016-06-01-deep-fun-with-opencv.md

 for i = 1,numFrames do
    -- get next image; for example, read it from camera local frame = cv.resize{retrieveNextFrame(), {sz, sz}}

    -- the next frame in the resulting video local frameToSave = torch.Tensor(frameToSaveSize[2], frameToSaveSize[1], 3)

    -- first, copy the original frame into the left half of frameToSave: frameToSave:narrow(2, 1, sz):copy(frame)

    -- second, copy the processed (for example, rendered in painter style) -- frame into the other half: frameToSave:narrow(2, sz+1, sz):copy(someCoolProcessingFunction(frame))

    -- finally, tell videoWriter to push frameToSave into the video videoWriter:write{frameToSave}
 end
 ```

 [Here](https://github.com/szagoruyko/torch-opencv-demos/tree/master/texture_nets) goes the full code, including a model trained on *The Starry Night*.
+A version of this code is running at http://likemo.net

+With these demos we just covered a little bit of what's possible to do with OpenCV+Torch7 and expect more awesome computer vision and deep learning applications and research tools to come from the community.

 Acknowledgements
 ===

-Sergey Zagoruyko for putting up most of the demo code and creating sample screenshots.
+[Sergey Zagoruyko](https://github.com/szagoruyko) for putting up most of the demo code and creating sample screenshots.
-Soumith Chintala for the support from Torch side.
+[Soumith Chintala](https://github.com/soumith) for support from the Torch side.<br>
+[Dmitry Ulyanov](https://github.com/DmitryUlyanov) for providing demo and code for texture networks

-Everyone who contributed and contributes to the project by making PRs and helping catch bugs.
+The project is created and maintained by a [VisionLabs](http://visionlabs.ru/) team.
+We thank everyone who contributes to the project by making PRs and helping catch bugs.

-This project was created and is maintained in [VisionLabs](http://visionlabs.ru/) by [Egor Burkov](https://github.com/shrubb).